dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 priority: 0
 ---

 Welcome to the Dataform Getting Started Tutorial.
-This tutorial is for people who are new to Dataform and want to be taught how to set up a new project.
-We will show you how to create your own data model, how to test and document it and how to run schedules on it.
-You will need a working knowledge of SQL for this tutorial.
+This tutorial is for people who are new to Dataform and would like to learn how to set up a new project.
+We will show you how to create your own data model, how to test and document it and how to configure schedules.
+A working knowledge of SQL will be helpful for this tutorial.

 For this tutorial we’re going to pretend we are a fictional e-commerce shop.
 We already have 3 main data sources in our data warehouse: